 Payment vs. Performance

 Subcontractors, sub-subcontractors, laborers, and material suppliers seek recovery under bonds.
 In many cases, professionals such as architects also have recourse under the construction payment bond.
 Claims on surety bonds are made by project owners if the project was not completed in its entirety or at all.
 Work not completed by agreed-upon dates usually trigger a “liquidated damages” clause, where the contractor must deduct a specified dollar amount per day from the price of the contract.
 We only bond with Top-rated carriers, such as CBIC, They are a Contractors Bonding and Insurance Company that specializes in construction related bonds.
 CHUBB is also a phenomenal payment surety bond carrier. that we like to use.
-Call us for all your Payment and Performance Bond needs!
+Call us for all your Performance Bond needs!

 What are sureties?